Sriram-Sonti/FileTransfer/README.md

 To run the program, please run `make`.

 Then start the server first with the following command:

 `./server <portnumber>`

-And the client with:
+And, in another terminal window, start the client with:

 `./client <hostname> <portnumber> <filename>`

-The client will then send over the requested file name to the server in TCP packets of size 512.
+The client will then send over the requested file to the server in TCP packets of size 512.

 Todo:
 1. Add option to encrypt the files.